Ws-Syx/TransVFC/Readme.md

-# TransVFC: A Transformable Video Feature Compression Framwork for Machines
+# TransVFC: A Transformable Video Feature Compression Framework for Machines

+This paper is submitted to Pattern Recognition for possible publication.

-We will finish our codes after publication as soon as possible.
+We will finish our code as soon as possible after publication.